NicoLaval/generated-survey/README.md

 # generated-survey

-This library was edited with [Rollup](https://github.com/facebookincubator/create-react-app).<br>
-It allows to generate survey form from json configuration.
+This library allows to generate survey form from json configuration.

+It was edited with [Rollup](https://github.com/facebookincubator/create-react-app).

+Basic sample is exposed on [generated-survey-sample](https://github.com/NicoLaval/generated-survey-sample).

 ## Installation